How You Can Help The People Of Ukraine

 Supporting through surgical care, mental health support, and emergency medicine for displaced people, they have teams helping out in Ukraine, Poland, Moldova, Hungary, Slovakia, Russia, and Belarus.

-CARE’s Ukraine Crisis Fund is offering aid including food, water, hygiene kits, support services, and direct cash assistance, and is prioritizing helping women, families, and the elderly.

-This organization has been assisting in the evacuation process, and offers emergency psychological support, helping kids fleeing Ukraine better understand and process their circumstances.
+This organisation has been assisting in the evacuation process, and offers emergency psychological support, helping kids fleeing Ukraine better understand and process their circumstances.

 Their team prepares and distributes first aid medical backpacks for paramedics and doctors on the front lines, equipping them with life-saving supplies such as anti-hemorrhagic medicine and bandages.
 Word of advice: They’ve recommended folks only donate through the website to avoid scammers.